crate/elasticsearch-inout-plugin/README.rst

     - `index`: The name of the exported index
     - `shard`: The number of the exported shard
-    - `node`: The node name where the export happened
+    - `node`: The node id where the export happened
     - `numExported`: The number of exported objects in the shard
     - `output_file`: The file name of the output file with substituted variables
     - `error`: A detailed error message of a shard operation if an error occured